AmbientRun/Ambient/web/README.md

 The client is compiled using the `wasm32-unknown-unknown` toolchain into a `.wasm` file, which is then imported as an ECMAScript module.

+Note: you need to serve a project using `ambient` to connect to

 ## Build Prerequisites

 - [wasm-pack](https://rustwasm.github.io/wasm-pack/)